UoL-Planetary-Modelling/General_Documentation/WACCM Guides & Tutorials/WACCM_Workflow.md

 ## 4) Edit SourceMods

-- If you want to run the model 'out of the box', you don't need to add any source mods.
+- If you want to run the model 'out of the box' like for your **test case**, you don't need to add any source mods and you can skip this step.
 However, if you want to make any changes to the standard model, this is how you do it.
 - To make modifications to the standard CESM code, the best practice is to copy the relevant sub-routine into the SourceMods directory in your case directory.
 For example, to modify a CAM subroutine, you would copy that subroutine to the following location `/nobackup/$USER/cesm2/cases/[case_name]/SourceMods/src.cam/`

 - Copy files from the source code for the particular model version you are using (e.g. at /home/home01/earfw/release_cesm2_1_3/components/cam/src/ ) and edit them in the sourcemods folder if you want to adjust any processes, rates etc. Do **NOT** edit files directly in the model folder there.